 Consequentially the World Rafting Championships have been held on the Reventazón and Pacuare rivers, Costa Rica (1998), Orange river in South Africa (1999), Futalefu River in Chile (2000), Gauley River in USA (2001), Vlatava River in Czech Republic (2003), Quijos River in Ecuador (2005), Naerinchon River in South Korea (2007) and Vrbas and Tara Rivers in Bosnia & Herzegovina (2009).

 In 2010 the IRF held their first ever R4 (4-man raft) World Champs which would now alternate yearly with the R6 World Champs.
 This first R4 event was hosted by Dutch Water Dreams on the artificial course in Zoetermeer, Netherlands (2010) and 2011 saw a return to a different section of the Pacuare River in Costa Rica.
 2012 will see the Youth & Masters WRC (first Masters WRC ever) in the Czech Republic on the revamped Ceske Budejovice artificial course and Vltava River.
-The 2013 WRC will be held in New Zealand in Rotorua.
-Bids for the 2014 WRC have been received from Brasil and Indonesia.
-The winning bid will be announced in August 2012 at the Y&M WRC in Czech.
+The 2013 WRC will be held in New Zealand in Rotorua, 2014 WRC in Brasil and 2015 in Indonesia.
+Bids are now welcome for 2016.

 The teams that attend the WRC are selected by their national federations through fair and credible selections.
 The top men’s and top women’s team from each member federation is eligible to attend.
 Teams consist of 6 paddlers and 1 reserve for R6 and 4 paddlers and 1 reserve for R4.